Los Angeles May 31, 1983

 Audobon Magazine

+"A pitcher with a sore arm visits his doctor.
+The doctor advises him to soak the arm in hot water.
+The arm gets worse.
 The pitcher's cleaning woman suggest ice.
 When the pain vanishes, the pitcher goes back to the doctor and inquires, 'Why did you recommend hot water?
 My cleaning woman recommended ice and the arm got well.'
 The doctor responds, 'That's funny.
 My cleaning woman told me hot water was better.'"

 Baseball humor